On the non-abelian Hodge locus I: Introduction

+When the base $\cS$ is projective, Conjecture \ref{conjecture} follows from Serre's GAGA theorem \cite{gaga}, see \cite[Corollary 12.2]{simpson}.
+Conjecture \ref{conjecture} is the non-abelian analogue of the main theorem of Cattani--Deligne--Kaplan \cite{CDK}, that the locus of Hodge classes is algebraic, which is a consequence of the classical Hodge conjecture.

-When the base $\cS$ is projective, Conjecture \ref{conjecture} is a consequence of Serre's GAGA theorem, as explained in \cite[Corollary 12.2]{simpson}.
-Furthermore, we have a decomposition according to whether the monodromy representation is compact type or non-compact type.
-Our main Theorem \ref{main} proves $\mathrm{NHL}_c(\cY/\cS,\mathrm{GL}_n)$ is algebraic.
-The case of non-compact type monodromy will be explored in future work of the authors.
+There is a decomposition according to whether the monodromy representation is $\Q$-anisotropic or $\Q$-isotropic.
+Our main Theorem \ref{main} proves \Cref{conjecture} for the locus $\mathrm{NHL}_a(\cY/\cS,\mathrm{GL}_n)$.
+The case of $\Q$-isotropic monodromy will be explored in future work.